geertjanw/ojet-training/README.md

 ## Part 4: Advanced Usage of Oracle JET

+The sections below are more challenging than the earlier parts, focusing on features that may become more relevant to an Oracle JET project in the later stages of development.

 ### Centralized Data Management

 Rather than accessing common data separately in different modules, you can create a factory that can be shared between modules, as outlined below.